gt-crnch-rg/arm-sve-tools/06_A64FX/01_fmla/README.md

 Three versions are included:
  * `fmla-neon128.cc`: Loop over 16 NEON FMLA instructions, unrolled four times.
  * `fmla-sve512.cc`: Loop over 16 SVE FMLA instructions, unrolled four times.
+ * `fmla-a64fx.cc`: An optimized version for the Fujitsu A64FX.
- * `fmla-a64fx.cc`: Loop over 20 SVE FMLA instructions, unrolled three times.
+   Loop over 20 SVE FMLA instructions, unrolled three times.

 Running the three different versions will demonstrate the performance impact of different vector instructions and instruction latencies.
+For instance, the long latency of the FMLA instruction on the Fujitsu A64FX requres a larger inner-loop body.
+The "bubble" at the end of the A64FX pipe is easily visualized by `vimdiff fmla-sve512.cc fmla-a64fx.cc`.

 Theoretical double precision peak performance in gigaflops of any system can be calculated as: